-Prelude to the Battle Cheat Mountain
+Battle Cheat Mountain History and Overview

 As the possibility of civil war in the United States increased during the early months of 1861, Virginia was a divided state.
 Led by residents of the eastern part of the state, Virginians voted to secede from the Union rather than comply with the request of President Abraham Lincoln for each state to provide volunteer soldiers to put down the insurrection that began at Fort Sumter in April.
-Having little in common with their neighbors to the east, residents of the mountainous area of western Virginia started a movement to secede from Virginia and to remain in the Union.
+Having little in common with their neighbors to the east, residents of the mountainous area of western Virginia started a movement to secede from Virginia and remain in the Union.

 During the summer of 1861, Union and Confederate forces struggled for control of western Virginia.
 The area was of considerable importance because gaps in the Appalachian Mountains connected the East to the Midwest.
 The Virginia Militia acted quickly, disrupting traffic on the Baltimore and Ohio Railroad and taking control of turnpikes through the mountains.
 The federal government countered by sending 20,000 troops into the area under the command of Major General George McClellan.
-McClellan’s forces pressed the Confederate troops in the area throughout the summer and fall, gradually driving the Rebels out of the region.
+McClellan’s forces pressed the Confederate troops in the area throughout the summer and fall, gradually driving the Confederates out of the region.
 McClellan’s success paved the way for the creation of the State of West Virginia.

 Battle of Philippi